Sheikh Abdul Rashid

-Sheikh Abdul Rashid, better known as Engineer Rashid, is an Indian Politician, and currently member of Lok Sabha representing Baramulla constituency in Jammu and Kashmir, India.
-He was released on interim bail to do campaigning during the assembly elections.
+Sheikh Abdul Rashid (born 19 August 1967), better known as Engineer Rashid, is an Indian politician, and currently member of Lok Sabha representing Baramulla constituency in Jammu and Kashmir, India.
+In September 2024, he was released on interim bail to campaign during the assembly elections.

 Earlier he was a member of the Jammu and Kashmir Legislative Assembly, from the Langate constituency in Handwara.
 He is the founder and patron of the Jammu and Kashmir Awami Ittehad Party.
 He is famous for his speeches and is known as the Pain of Al-Baen (Plough) which is the symbol of National Conference.

 Early life

 Rashid was born c.
 1967 in his hometown Langate.
-He got involved with Kashmiri secessionist politics as a teenager, and joined the Abdul Ghani Lone-led People's Conference in 1978.
+He got involved with Kashmiri separatism as a teenager, and joined the Abdul Ghani Lone-led People's Conference in 1978.
 In 1987, the People's Conference was a leading member of the Muslim United Front which fought the 1987 election on an Islamist agenda.
 The election saw widespread rigging, and is mentioned as a prime factor in the rise of Kashmir insurgency two years later.

 Rashid obtained a Bachelor of Science degree in 1988, and a diploma in civil engineering two years later.

 He worked for over a decade as an engineer in the state government-run Jammu and Kashmir Projects Construction Corporation.
-He is seen as a simple man, dressed in Khan suit, taking public transportation and occasionally hitching rides on motor cycles.

 Political career

-Rashid transitioned from a career in construction engineering to politics in 2008, winning the Langate constituency as an independent candidate in the 2008 Jammu and Kashmir Legislative Assembly election and retained it in the 2014 Jammu and Kashmir Legislative Assembly election.
-Rashid subsequently established the Jammu and Kashmir Awami Ittehad Party.
-Despite facing imprisonment on terror-funding charges, he secured a significant victory over former Chief Minister Omar Abdullah in the 2024 Lok Sabha elections, underscoring his substantial grassroots support and political influence in the region.
-Rashid defeated former and current chief minister of Jammu & Kashmir Omar Abdullah in 2024 Lok Sabha election from Baramulla Lok Sabha constituency.
+He won the Langate seat as an independent candidate in the 2008 Jammu and Kashmir Legislative Assembly election and retained it in the 2014 Jammu and Kashmir Legislative Assembly election.
+Rashid subsequently defeated former Chief Minister of Jammu & Kashmir Omar Abdullah in 2024 Lok Sabha election from Baramulla Lok Sabha constituency.